Sevenmachines “Success is easiest to protect, and hardest to reinvent.”

 "Creation without understanding makes for unsupportable realities"

-Ok, not ideal, and no one wants to wake up at 2am, but with the right observability and escalation if needed, you are going to get to the root of the problem.
-You’ll do a 5-whys (you really should), the blameless post-mortem that will give you the todo-list to make sure it never breaks in the same way again.
+Your phone pages at 2am in the morning, and you flip open the laptop and start rifling through logs11.
+You’re not sure what the problem is, so you escalate, and pull in the team that wrote the feature that is breaking….
+While not ideal, no one wants to wake up at 2am, but with the right observability and escalation, you are likely going to get to the root of the problem.
+Following on to a blameless post-mortem that will give you the todo-list to make sure it doesn’t break in the same way again.

-But, this time there is no code-guru to reach out to.
-There is only AI.
-It wrote the 10,000 line code dump that went into production yesterday, and its the only one that understands exactly what was done (or does it?).
-This is a hard dependency for a business to take.
-Moving from growing and retaining a skilled group of software engineers in-house, who know the codebase inside out, to a 24/7 instant response required dependency on your favourite commercial AI provider company.
-Once this depdency is established, it will be extremely hard to break.
-Hiring engineers to bug fix someone elses code is hard enaough, hiring them to fix an AI’s bugs is likely to be too much to ask.
-That aside, we wont even mention your token allowance running out, or inference timeouts as your provider gets overloaded.
+What if there is no code-guru or committed team to reach out to, there is only AI.
+It wrote the 10,000 line code dump that went into production yesterday, and its the only one that ‘understands’ what was done.
+This is a single and highly-critical dependency for a business to take on.
+From growing and retaining a skilled group of software engineers in-house, who know the codebase inside out, to a 24/7 instant response dependency on your favourite commercial AI provider company.
+Once this dependency is established, it is self-reinforcing, and is extremely hard to break.
+A knowledge gap like this is very easy to introduce, and very hard to close.
+Hiring experienced engineers to bug fix someone else’s code is hard enough, hiring them to fix an AI’s bugs is likely to be too much to ask.
+We won’t even think about what happens when the token allowance runs out when its urgently needed, or inference timeouts as your provider gets overloaded.

 "Put one foot in front of the other, as long as there’s something to stand on"